hartkemd/TextCopier/README.md

 ## Roadmap
 ### Features Implemented:
-* Display a DataGrid of text to copy.
-* Buttons to copy text from DataGrid to the clipboard.
+* Users can view a DataGrid of text to copy, with buttons to copy text to the clipboard.
 * Users can create, read, update, and delete items using text file data access.
 This uses CSV files, so text cannot currently contain commas.
 * Users can clear the selected item in the DataGrid and the text boxes.
+* Users can move items in the DataGrid up and down (with buttons).
+* Users can sort the items in the DataGrid from A to Z.

 ### To Do:
-* Add ability to sort items in DataGrid manually (with Move Up/Move Down buttons) or alphabetically (A -> Z).
 * Implement SQLite data access, so we don't have to worry about commas in the data.
 * (Longer Term): Integrate into a larger application, such as an IT Service Desk app, with features like:
     * A notepad that automatically saves what you type